FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Design Criteria}

 As design criteria, we set three basic goals and another three specific goals.
 The basic goals are: \textit{i)} the dataset must be open and fully distributable, \textit{ii)} it must contain a large vocabulary of everyday sounds, and \textit{iii)} it must be expandable in terms of data and vocabulary.
 To fulfil these basic goals, we turn to Freesound as a source of data, and to the AudioSet Ontology as a vocabulary to organize the data.
-Not only these resources feature a large amount of data and classes, respectively, but Freesound is constantly growing through user uploads, and the ontology is large and was designed to be expandable, allowing dataset expansions.
-They are described in Sec. \ref{ssec:acqui}.
+Not only do these resources feature a large amount of data and classes, respectively, but Freesound is constantly growing through user uploads, and the ontology is large and was designed to be expandable.
 In addition, we set three specific goals related to the labeling of the dataset and to the emphasis put on the evaluation set.